mewithoutnara/PointSurfaceTwist/README.md

 # Inside- and Outsideness - Oscillating between Intuition and Counter-Intuition

 We can learn a lot about intuition and counter-intuition while working with topological structures.
-Though the "really high-bouncing topologists not only avoid anything like pictures of these things, they mistrust them. (...) we can, however, get to an understanding of their goal by easy stages, and by looking at certain shapes (or "spaces") from the topologists" point of view, if we start with ones that we can see and feel" (barr, p.2) A very intuitive approach would be to do exactly that: Following the ones we can see (or hear) and feel.
+Though the "really high-bouncing topologists not only avoid anything like pictures of these things, they mistrust them. (...) we can, however, get to an understanding of their goal by easy stages, and by looking at certain shapes (or "spaces") from *the topologists" point of view,* if we start with ones that we can see and feel" (barr, p.2) A very intuitive approach would be to do exactly that: Following the ones we can see (or hear) and feel.
 The counter-intuitive seems to come in when we trust the high-bouncing topologists who mistrust the pictures and start to look just at the formulas.
 But as one might expect and also as we will show, intuition and counter-intuition are much more complex and won't just stay on one sight but rather appear on both paths.
 Working with very abstract formulas or definitions can feel at one point very intuitive, while trying to understand topological structures intuitively by looking at them has its limits and might turn into a very counter-intuitive process.
 In the working process we have experienced both and is this oscillation between intuition and counter-intuition which interests us.
 This is why we consider (sound) pictures as well as formalizations in our theoretical and experimental research practice.
 The two topological structures we are interested in are both well known in topology and while they have a few things in common, they also have some crucially different characteristics.

 ## Torus

-Topological Characteristics: 2d, orientable, 0 edges, 0 boundaries
+*Topological Characteristics: 2d, orientable, 0 edges, 0 boundaries*

-> Shuoxin: Does a torus have an "inside" and "outside"?
+> **Shuoxin: Does a torus have an "inside" and "outside"?**

 A torus embedded in 3D space can indeed be said to have a well-defined inside and outside that separates the space around it.
-What happens on the torus is you can define a continuous function that assigns to each point a vector (think of it as an arrow: v) pointing orthogonally outward or inward.
+What happens on the torus is you can define a continuous function that assigns to each point a vector (think of it as an arrow: *v*) pointing orthogonally outward or inward.
 If you zoom in on the surface of the torus, it looks locally like a little disc — a flat, round patch — and the arrow should be perpendicular to the disc.
-The key idea is  that you can define such a continuous family of vectors in a way that, even if you start at a point and go around a loop and return to the original point, the arrow still points the same way — This property is called orientability.
+The key idea is  that you can define such a continuous family of vectors in a way that, even if you start at a point and go around a loop and return to the original point, the arrow still points the same way — This property is called *orientability*.

 Because the torus is orientable, you can consistently define what's "inside" and what's "outside".
-Of course you can choose to call either side the "inside" — the choice of inside/outside corresponds to the choice of the arrow: v or -v for this vector, since both are perpendicular.
+Of course you can choose to call either side the "inside" — the choice of inside/outside corresponds to the choice of the arrow: *v* or *-v* for this vector, since both are perpendicular.

-In contrast, a Möbius strip doesn't allow for this kind of consistent choice — it's unorientable.
+In contrast, a Möbius strip doesn't allow for this kind of consistent choice — it's nonorientable.
 If you try to define arrows the same way and move around the strip, you'll find the arrow flips direction when you return.
 That's why the Möbius strip has only one side and no clear separation between inside and outside.

 ## Möbius strip

-Topological Characteristics: 2d, non-orientable, 1 edge, 1 boundary
+*Topological Characteristics: 2d, non-orientable, 1 edge, 1 boundary*

 > Joseph: How can there be "opposite" sides of a Möbius strip, while it has just one side?

-- A Möbius strip has only one side and one edge.
+A Möbius strip has only one side and one edge.
 This is very counter-intuitive as one could draw a point on one side and another one exactly on the opposite side.
 But topologically a surface is infinitely thin so the two points would coincide.
--  As a Möbius strip has only one side and one edge, it is non-orientable.
-That means the surface can't be oriented as a torus can be.
-When moving something, e.g. a spiral, along the Möbius strip its orientation changes after "one round" and it goes into the opposite direction.
-That means it can't be oriented on the Möbius surface in any specific direction and there is no orientation.

 We see a lot of potential for speculative thinking in the oscillation between intuition and counter-intuition.
 Concurrently it isn't obvious what is actually meant by saying something is intuitive or counter-intuitive.
 So how can we distinguish the intuitive from the counter-intuitive while working on mathematical and mechanical approaches?
 At what point are we following a "counter-intuitive" and when a more "intuitive" path?
-O are we just walking on the Möbius strip of our intuition?

 Walking along a Möbius strip is a like following an intuitive and counter-intuitive path at the same time.
 While actually always being on the same side (as it has only one side), it might feel as there are two sides and if as at one point on is on the intuitive "side" and at another point like being on the counter-intuitive "side".
-But there are no two sides and what is intuitive and what is counter-intuitive can't be "oriented".
+But there are no two sides and what is intuitive and what is counter-intuitive can't be oriented.

 # Topological interpretations and sound synthesis